The Appenzeller Mountain Dog is one of the four native Swiss herding dogs, and also happens to be the rarest.

 They are very easy to groom for the most part, and brushing them once every week or two will keep their fur clean and free of debris.

 The Appenzeller Mountain Dog has a wedge-shaped head.
 Their snout is long and squared, with a wide jaw at the base.
-Their eyes are set wide apart which gives them good peripheral vision.
+Their eyes are set wide apart which gives them a good peripheral vision.

 Their head is wide and flat at the top with their large triangular ears hanging lightly over their forehead.